October fundraisers to benefit OSF’s Women’s Imaging Center in Dixon

 Angelo’s III in Dixon will donate $1 for every pizza sold during October.
 In addition, dine-in customers can purchase a pink ribbon for $1 and write the name of someone who has battled or is currently battling breast cancer.
 These ribbons will be displayed in the restaurant to honor those individuals.

 Kaleel’s Clothing and Printing is contributing proceeds from its monthly “Shirt for a Cause” campaign.
-Short sleeve T-shirts or crewneck sweatshirts can be purchased in-store or online at https://kaleels.com.
+Short-sleeve T-shirts or crewneck sweatshirts can be purchased in the store or online at kaleels.com.

 “We are grateful to continue partnering with local businesses to support such an important cause,” OSF Foundation gift officer Abby Weber said.
 “Our goal is for every patient who visits the OSF Saint Katharine Medical Center Women’s Imaging Center to feel comfortable and calm while receiving preventive screening or interventional procedures, and proceeds from these fundraisers assist us in making that experience possible.”